DeathDaisy/bas-community-wiki/Guides/how-to-install-mods-PCVR.md

-# How to install mods
+# How to install mods for PCVR

-Download your mod via [Nexus Mods](https://www.nexusmods.com/bladeandsorcery).
+Download your mod via [Nexus Mods PCVR](https://www.nexusmods.com/bladeandsorcery).
 If you are installing mods manually, choose "manual download".
 If you are using Vortex, choose "mod manager download".

 ## MANUAL INSTALL